 You’ve almost certainly heard about the benefits of green tea, including its antioxidant content, ability to decrease disease risk, and much more.
 Humble black tea often seems to pale in comparison.
 So, is black tea good for you or do you need to switch your habit and focus on green tea instead?

 While most studies do suggest that green tea is more powerful, it’s foolish to write off black tea just yet.
 It still has many advantages of its own and even provides you with antioxidants.

 Plus, the deep and earthy flavor of black tea is often easier to drink than the grassy tones of green tea.
 This alone makes black tea valuable.
 You can even pair the tea with a variety of desserts and pastry, through an approach that’s surprisingly similar to wine pairing.

-Is Black Tea Good For Your Health?
+Is Black Tea Good For You?